knative/serving/docs/runtime-contract.md

 This option should only be set by the operator or platform provider, and MUST NOT be configurable by the Knative developer.
-As mount propagation may be part of the platform security hardening, operators may tune this from time to time as the threat environment changes.
+As mount propagation may be part of the platform security hardening, operators MAY tune this over time as the threat environment changes.

 ### Masked Paths

-This option should only be set by the operator or platform provider, and MUST NOT be configurable by the Knative developer.
+This option MAY only be set by the operator or platform provider, and MUST NOT be configurable by the Knative developer.
 As masked paths may be part of the platform security hardening, operators may tune this from time to time as the threat environment changes.

 ### Readonly Paths

-This option should only be set by the operator or platform provider, and MUST NOT be configurable by the Knative developer.
+This option MAY only be set by the operator or platform provider, and MUST NOT be configurable by the Knative developer.

 ### Posix-platform Hooks